 If a higher refresh rate of 144Hz or 120Hz is an absolute must for your needs, then you will find it in a lot of 1920×1080 resolution screens in the market.
 These also do tend to offer a 1ms response rate too.
 If you are a serious gamer, always try to find a 120Hz display.
 This also has other benefits like 3D tech compatibility.

 Peripherals are the first thing that comes to mind for us.
-It can be quite handy if your monitor has ports for peripheral devices or comes with a nice set of speakers for your rig setup.
+It can be quite handy if your monitor has ports for peripheral devices or comes with a beautiful set of speakers for your rig setup.
 Irrespective of how much we plan, we always have to repeatedly reach towards the back of the rig to connect or disconnect peripheral devices.
-So USB ports in addition to DVI or HDMI is a big bonus.
+So USB ports, in addition to DVI or HDMI is a big bonus.
 Ports on the side are also better than ports on the back.

-Q&A about Gaming Monitors
+Q&A Gaming Monitors

 Questions asked by our community, regarding PC monitors